 As this is a live working document, it will get updated when required in line with latest advice / information from the government as well as industry experts.
 Keep an eye on this page for all tracked changes.

-Version Changes Made Date of Changes 20.9 Updated Health Questionnaire - page 14 Addition of recommendation for face covering for parents / guardians - page 22 Addition of guidance specific for Wales - page 51-52 3rd August 2020 20.8 Update to government policy on travelling overseas and returning to the UK - page 20 Maximum capacity bather load - further planning resources added -page 43-45 28th July 2020 20.7 Updated cleaning (sanitisation) references on pages 13, 34, 35 &amp; 40 as per government guidelines 17th July 2020 20.6 Update on free COVID-19 Officer Awareness Training - page 10 Addition of NHS Test and Trace Service - page 23 Social Distancing in the Workforce - page 26 Update on cleaning - contact equipment manufacturers - page 34 Clarity on social distancing in the pool - page 41 Removed PPE / face mask reference - page 42 PPE update - page 49 13th July 2020 20.5 Cross-referenced document against official government guidance - no changes required Changed wording on front cover to reflect swimming pools reopening dates in England Added official government guidance link - page 6 New link to STA's free learn to swim risk assessment templates - page 12 10th July 2020 20.4 Updated risk assessment template links - page 12 Addition of no 'walk ins' as a consideration - page 28 Schools comparison on social distancing - page 41 4th June 2020 20.3 A new Health Questionnaire added on page 14 Insurance advice added on page 14 29th May 2020 20.2 Page 39 under subheading 'Determine Maximum Capacity' - further clarification on bathing load ratios.
-21st May 2020 20.1 (Original Publication) • N/A 20th May 2020
+Version Changes Made Date of Changes 20.12 Update to confirm that it is now mandatory for organisations to assist the NHS Test and Trace service - Page 23 14th September 2020 20.11 Addition of Guidance for Scotland - page 53 31st August 2020 20.10 Update on planning for multiple activities - page 45 Link to new colour-coded planning tick box, thanks to in at the deep end and The Swim Surgery - page 57 13th August 2020 20.9 Updated Health Questionnaire - page 14 Addition of recommendation for face covering for parents / guardians - page 22 Addition of guidance specific for Wales - page 51-52 3rd August 2020 20.8 Update to government policy on travelling overseas and returning to the UK - page 20 Maximum capacity bather load - further planning resources added - page 43-45 28th July 2020 20.7 • Updated cleaning (sanitisation) references on pages 13, 34, 35 & 40 as per government guidelines 17th July 2020 20.6 Update on free COVID-19 Officer Awareness Training - page 10 Addition of NHS Test and Trace Service - page 23 Social Distancing in the Workforce - page 26 Update on cleaning - contact equipment manufacturers - page 34 Clarity on social distancing in the pool - page 41 Removed PPE / face mask reference - page 42 PPE update - page 49 13th July 2020 20.5 Cross-referenced document against official government guidance - no changes required Changed wording on front cover to reflect swimming pools reopening dates in England Added official government guidance link - page 6 New link to STA's free learn to swim risk assessment templates - page 12 10th July 2020 20.4 Updated risk assessment template links - page 12 Addition of no 'walk ins' as a consideration - page 28 Schools comparison on social distancing - page 41 4th June 2020 20.3 A new Health Questionnaire added on page 14 Insurance advice added on page 14 29th May 2020 20.2 Page 39 under subheading 'Determine Maximum Capacity' - further clarification on bathing load ratios 21st May 2020 20.1 (Original Publication) • N/A 20th May 2020